|

 Train master J. J. Driscoll and Master Mechanic

 P. J. Harrigan were in charge of the train.
+When the

 Connellsville contingent arrived,